Hrushi-E/Training-Helment-detection-model-for-custom-dataset/README.md

 Step1: I first downloaded the images that contains all or either of helmet, person/human, human head, motorcycle, Registraion plate from various sites like google image, google, etc...

-I downloaded around 2767 images for training the model.
+I downloaded 4000 images for training the model.
 The exact partition is given below.

-Helmet:
+Helmet: 800

-No Helmet:
+No Helmet: 800

-Person:
+Person: 800

-Motorcycle
+Motorcycle: 800

-Registration Plate
+Registration Plate: 800

-Step2: Then I created the labels for the images manually using labelImage tool().
+Step2: Then I created the labels for the images manually using labelImg tool( https://github.com/HumanSignal/labelImg ).
 This helped me to create label files that are suited for yolov3.

 This Repo contains how I did the above two steps.